Finding your first job feels like a catch-22: you need a job to get a job. So how do you impress an employer and get hired?

 It’s a question we hear all the time – and don’t worry, there are ways around it.
 Here are 4 ways to write a hirable resume without any experience.

-It goes without saying that employers are trying to find the perfect candidate to fill an open position.
-In order to fit the bill, it’s important that you’re precisely aware of what the employer wants.
+Employers are trying to find the perfect candidate to fill an open position.
+To fit the bill, you must be precisely aware of what the employer wants.

 In a Digital Marketing Manager job posting I found on Amazon’s career website, the term “email marketing” came up 7 times, “data-driven” 3 times, “demand generation” 2 times, and “digital marketing” came up 5 times (quick tip: you can quickly find the number of times a keyword comes up by using ctrl+f).